araelecs/JSclassRAMIREZ/022-handle-edit-delete/README.md

 #What I tried
 #I tried to reference gallons, miles, and price individually within the event listener.
 Though it did not seem to break anything, it did not seem to change much of what I already have

+#What I tried for delbtn
+#I tried to create a similar function to the editbtn, but instead I set our data equal to "", which I assumed would delete the information.
+I am pretty sure I am right about creating a new event listener